TVNZ: Teletext

 TVNZ began a teletext service in 1984 originally with the intention to help New Zealand's deaf community get improved access to news and information.
 A captioning service was available for certain television shows and could be accessed by browsing to page 801.
 The TVNZ Teletext service could be received on all TVNZ channels and the TVNZ service could be received on TV3 including captioning of some TV3 shows.
 Trackside also operated a Teletext service called TAB Text which only displayed the racing pages of Teletext.

 A Teletext capable television was usually required to receive Teletext.
 With the arrival of digital television services such as Freeview, Teletext could be received through a Freeview decoder.
 In this case captions were normally accessed by subtitle button on a Freeview remote.

 In December 2012, TVNZ announced the closure of their Teletext service from 3 April 2013.
 The captioning service would however continue to be available.
 TVNZ cited the reasons for the closure due to a decline in use particularly since most services are now available from the TVNZ website or other websites.

 TiVo

-On 26 March 2009 TVNZ announced that it had acquired a 33% stake in Hybrid Television Services (67% owned by Australia's Seven Media Group).
+On 26 March 2009 TVNZ announced that it had acquired a 33% stake in Hybrid Television Services (67% owned by Australia's Seven Media Group, later Seven West Media and Southern Cross Media Group).
 Hybrid TV is the exclusive licensee of TiVo products in Australia and New Zealand.
 On the same day it was announced that TiVo would be arriving in New Zealand by Christmas 2009 (Hybrid launched it in Australia in July 2008).
 The TiVo service was discontinued on 31 October 2017.